CodeBlackwell/LibLearner/liblearner/README.md

 # LibLearner

 A Python library for extracting and analyzing code from various source files.
-LibLearner can extract functions, methods, classes, and other code elements from Python and JavaScript files, saving them in a structured format for further analysis.
+LibLearner can extract functions, methods, classes, and other code elements from Python, JavaScript, Jupyter notebooks, and Markdown files, saving them in a structured format for further analysis.

 ## Prerequisites